-I will never forget when Wilf Fawcett almost thirty years ago asked me to write a spiritual column for the brand new Deep Cove Crier.
+I will never forget when Wilf Fawcett over thirty years ago asked me to write a spiritual column for the brand new Deep Cove Crier.
 As the new Rector of St. Simon’s North Vancouver, I had been living in the Seymour/Deep Cove community for less than a year.
 He told me about Bruce Coney the dynamic founder and publisher of the Deep Cove Crier.
 Wilf, as founder of Fawcett Insurance, had been asked by Bruce to write an insurance column.
 When I first met Bruce for coffee, he mentioned that his mom, while visiting from South Africa, had attended St. Simon’s and enjoyed it.

 I had no idea when I agreed to this request that I would still be writing for the Deep Cove Crier almost thirty years later.
 Life is full of surprises.
 In an age when many things are discarded and forgotten, the Deep Cove Crier with its new editor Maria Spitale-Leisk has shown remarkable resilience.